thor-computer/video-index/README.md

 ## Features

 - **Download entire YouTube channels**: Uses yt-dlp to download all videos from a YouTube channel or profile
+- **Incremental processing**: Processes one video at a time (download → transcribe → next)
+- **Smart skipping**: Automatically skips already downloaded videos and existing transcripts
+- **Re-run friendly**: Perfect for updating when new videos are posted - only processes new content
 - **Local transcription**: Uses OpenAI Whisper to transcribe videos locally (no API costs)
 - **Searchable transcripts**: Search across all transcripts and get timestamped YouTube URLs
 - **Simple interface**: Easy-to-use batch files for Windows